Guatemala returns thousands of migrants to Honduras

 - Neighborly tension -

-But thousands of Guatemalan security personnel have been deployed, under strict orders to stop anyone without travel documents or a negative coronavirus test from going any further.
+Thousands of Guatemalan security personnel were deployed under strict orders to stop anyone without travel documents or a negative coronavirus test from going any further.

+Twenty-one migrants who had received coronavirus tests along the way were positive.

 Migrant caravan to the United States